erdo/clean-modules-sample/README.md

 ## Clean modules

-This is how the kotlin modules are arranged in this sample (domain is implemented as a pure kotlin module)
+This is how the kotlin modules are arranged in this sample (domain is implemented as a pure kotlin module).
+The app module is used for DI and that's about it (the app module is the only module that can see all other modules).

 ![module structure](architecture.png)